RoGellert/recommender_engine_python_react/README.md

 # Full-stack react app

-The app allows viewing the recommended by various collaborative algorithms items
+##The app allows viewing the recommended by various collaborative algorithms items (Pre-computed values and predictions but with SQL change and necessary infrastructure setup able to dynamically compute the values and predictions)

+##Models, FLASK backend and database creation is in the python_fyles as ipynb jupyter files

 ![image](https://user-images.githubusercontent.com/87701714/207076818-dffd4baf-4736-4507-b7b3-06549264f133.png)